 - All candidates are required to disclose charges that occur(ed) prior to and throughout enrollment in any College of Education program - If candidates do not disclose prior charges upon admission, candidates' background will be subject to internal review that may lead to University Code of Conduct referral.
-This may result in further disciplinary action (i.e. expulsion from the program). - O If candidates are charged with a felony or misdemeanor while in the program, even if charges are not verified, candidates are obligated to report the charge(s) to their Field Experience Counselor within 15 days of the charge(s) occurring.
+This may result in further disciplinary action (i.e. expulsion from the program). - o If candidates are charged with a felony or misdemeanor while in the program, even if charges are pending, dismissed, amended, or the candidate entered into a diversion agreement, candidates are obligated to report the charge(s) to their Field Experience Counselor within 15 days of the charge(s) occurring.
 Candidates' background will be subject to internal review that may lead to University Code of Conduct referral.
 This may result in further disciplinary action (i.e. expulsion from the program). - Failure to disclose charges may lead to immediate expulsion from the program. - Please note, while candidates with charges on record may be enrolled in a GCU program, candidates will be responsible to check with their state's department of education regarding the charges and ability to obtain licensure in that state.